stuartfowler/CEMT/Documentation/risk.md

   end
 ```

-The Parametric Risk Diagrams are created using the `SysML Parametric Diagram` that is built into CAMEO Systems Modeler.
-However, these diagrams do not need to be manually created by the modeller, the modeller can leverage the [Risk Macro](../Macros/Risk.js) to generate the majority of the diagram from the existing relationships within the model.
+The Parametric Risk Diagrams are created using the `CEMT Parametric Risk Diagram`.
+However, these diagrams do not need to be manually created by the modeller as the modeller can leverage the [Risk Macro](../Macros/Risk.js) to generate the majority of the diagram from the existing relationships within the model.

 Parametric Risk Diagrams use the following CEMT stereotypes: